-- Verify that all of the Lustre installation requirements have been met.
+- 1. Verify that all of the Lustre installation requirements have been met.

 For more information on these prerequisites, see Preparing to Install Lustre. - 2.
 Download the Lustre source code.
 On the Lustre download site, select a version of Lustre to download and then select Source as the platform. - 3.
 Download the unpatched kernel.

-For convenience, Oracle maintains an archive of unpatched kernel sources at: http://downloads.lustre.org/public/kernels/ http://downloads.lustre.org/public/tools/e2fsprogs/
+For convenience, Sun maintains an archive of unpatched kernel sources at: http://downloads.lustre.org/public/kernels/